Sorry, you need to enable JavaScript to visit this website.

 Responsible authority

-The main responsible state Authority in regard to the Youth Strategy is the Ministry of Education, Youth and Sports, and also the Ministry of Labour and Social Affairs and the Ministry of Culture in regard to social inclusion of youth..
-Other Ministries are co-responsible for the various sub-themes as visualised in Table 4.3.1.
-This is especially the Ministry of Regional Development, the Ministry of Agriculture, the Ministry of Industry and Trade and the Ministry of the Interior.
+The main responsible state Authority in regard to the Youth Strategy is the Ministry of Education, Youth and Sports, and also the Ministry of Labour and Social Affairs and the Ministry of Culture in regard to social inclusion of youth.
+Other Ministries are co-responsible for the various sub-themes as visualised in Table 4.3.1.including the Ministry of Regional Development, the Ministry of Agriculture, the Ministry of Industry and Trade, and the Ministry of the Interior. .

 It can be discussed whether in the case of general priorities such as access to information, rights and participation all relevant Authorities should be co-responsible and thus whether the principle of mainstreaming of youth could be better implemented to all sectorial policies and programmes.
-The Youth Strategy as such, however, does not require that.
+However, the Youth Strategy itself does not explicitly require this.

 The responsible Authority for other relevant Policy Strategies is mentioned in the short list above.